-Holding VS Counter
+Holding vs Counter

-Troubleshooting:

-- Problem • Too thick or too short

-- Too thin or too long

-- Streaking

-• Try decreasing the angle of the spreader slide.

-Fix
+Troubleshooting

-- Try increasing the angle of the spreader slide. - Try cleaning the edge of the spreader slide.
+Problem Fix Too thick or too short Try decreasing the angle of the spreader slide or decreasing the size of the initial blood drop.
+Too thin or too long Try increasing the angle of the spreader slide or decreasing the size of the initial blood drop.
+Streaking Try cleaning the edge of the spreader slide.

-To view TVMDL's Clinical Pathology test offerings, visit tvmdl.tamu.edu.
+College Station: 1.888.646.5623 | Canyon: 1.888.646.5624 tvmdl.tamu.edu L.011_0623